NeVeX/interview-playground/codility_battleship/Readme.md

 * Input is always valid (ships don't fit, ships coordinates are bad, board size is negative, upper case characters)
 * Correctness is vital
 * Performance is not vital

+When this code was submitted, the score calculated was 100%.
+It took me about 2.5 hours to complete this.